MPL 10x5x1.5 / N38 - neodymium magnet

 Whilst Neodymium magnets can demagnetize at high temperatures, it's important to note that the extent of this effect can vary based on factors such as the magnet's material, shape, and intended application.

-Magnets are not toys, youngest should not play with them.
+Magnets are not toys, children should not play with them.

-Under no circumstances should neodymium magnets be brought close to GPS and smartphones.
+Do not bring neodymium magnets close to GPS and smartphones.

-Magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
+There are neodymium magnets in every smartphone, for example, in the microphone and speakers.